Giving Birth at Home: 13 Reasons to Consider a Home Birth - Baby Chick

 You won’t have strangers at your birth.

 There won’t be random nurses, scrub techs, residents, or doctors walking in and out of your home as there would be at the hospital.
-When people are coming in and out constantly interrupting you in labor, it prolongs your labor.
+When people come in and out constantly, interrupting you during labor, it can prolong your labor.
 At a home birth, the people that are there are the people you have met before, you have developed a relationship with them, and you feel comfortable with them supporting you during your labor and birth.
 (More about this on point 3.)

 You can wear what you want.